KelvinTa18/topicai/README.md

 # 4. Download Required NLTK Data

-  Open Python and run the following code:
+  Open Python and run the following code (one time only):

           import nltk
           nltk.download('punkt')